-C. Noel Bairey Merz (Cedars-Sinai Medical Center, Los Angeles, CA), who discussed the trial following the late-breaking presentation, said CIAO provides new information about INOCA, and potentially about coronary microvascular disease, but the lack of correlation between changes in ischemia and changes in angina symptoms—tested to determine if ischemia was responsible for symptoms in INOCA—might have been predicted.
+C. Noel Bairey Merz, MD (Cedars-Sinai Medical Center, Los Angeles, CA), who discussed the trial following the late-breaking presentation, said CIAO provides new information about INOCA, and potentially about coronary microvascular disease, but the lack of correlation between changes in ischemia and changes in angina symptoms—tested to determine if ischemia was responsible for symptoms in INOCA—might have been predicted.
 Studies of patients with chest pain have suggested it is “impacted by sensory, emotional, autonomic, motor, and cognitive components,” said Bairey Merz.

 The ORBITA trial, she noted, showed that PCI improved wall motion abnormalities in patients with stable, obstructive CAD but did not improve angina symptoms when compared with a sham control.
 “Chest pain in all of our patients—obstructive or nonobstructive—is probably impacted by a lot of things in addition to ischemia,” said Bairey Merz.